55 Emotional Journal Prompts for Processing Emotions

 7. Describe a book, podcast, or resource that has helped your mental well-being.
 What have you learned from it, and how can you explore similar things in the future?

-8. Write about a high expectation you put on yourself that affects your mental health.
-How can you let go of it and be more gentle and kind to yourself?
+8. Write about a high expectation you have for yourself that affects your mental health.
+How can you let go of it and be kinder to yourself?

 9. Reflect on a healthy boundary you need to set with technology or social media.
-How can you have better habits and take breaks to protect your mental well-being?
+How can you create better habits and take breaks to protect your mental well-being?

 10. Describe a person or pet who makes you feel happy and comforted.
 How can you make spending time with them a priority to take care of your mental health?